Gloucestershire College - Covid Update

 We have contacted each group and cohort individually with the details of your specific return date and time.
 It is important that you adhere to the date and time provided so we can phase the return of our students.
 We will continue to keep you updated, so please keep checking your emails.
 We are also in frequent contact to let you know about the arrangements for regular Covid testing and what you will need to do.

 We are delighted to be welcoming you back to campus.

 - Dr Karen Morris, Vice Principal at Gloucestershire College

 Attendance at College

-Once you have received your specific start date and time, it is important that you start to attend all your face-to-face classes as timetabled.
+It is important that you attend all your face-to-face classes as timetabled.
 Attendance is an important factor for high levels of achievement and particularly important for the development of practical and social skills.